kp7742/TouchSimulation/README.md

 ## Touch Simulation
-Touch Simulation is program made in Golang to simulate Touch Input in android devices using Virtual Display with UInput interface of Android(Linux) kernel.
+Touch Simulation is program to simulate Touch Input in android devices using Virtual Display with UInput interface of Android(Linux) kernel.

-## Progress
+There are 2 variants made in Golang and C++.

-- Implemented in pure Golang(Without C bindings).
+## Features
 - Generate random data for uinput device.
 - Bridges Type-B device to Type-A device.
 - Simulate Original Touch Screen data.